Vembanad: Tourism

 The lake has become a major tourist attraction.
 A generally safe destination, this place had just one incident of tourist harassment in 2004 as reported in The Times of India.

 Houseboats

 Vembanad Lake is at the heart of Kerala Backwaters tourism with hundreds of houseboats (kettuvallams in Malayalam) plied on it and numerous resorts on its banks.

-Bird Sanctuary
+Bird sanctuary

 The Kumarakom Bird Sanctuary is located on the east coast of the lake.

-Boat Races
+Boat races

-During the months of August and September, the rivers in and near Kottayam turn into activity and attraction centers due to these Boat races, a Kerala Tradition.
+During the months of August and September, the rivers in and near Kottayam turn into activity and attraction centers due to these boat races, a Kerala Tradition.
 Snake boat races - the lakes and rivers come alive during Onam with this water sport.
 It's a sight to watch oarsmen (about a hundred in one boat), slice their way through the backwaters.

-Lake Island
+Lake islands

 The lake has a small island called Pathiramanal, which can be accessed only via a boat.
-Other major attraction is the island Kakkathuruth.
+Other major attraction is the island of Kakkathuruth.